olliesmith3/CV/README.md

 - High level of attention to detail.
     - I produced excellent quality levels when assessing customer's current pension schemes to determine which switch drivers would apply to their situation.
+- A natural communicator who encourages friendship and inclusivity within a team.
+    - Through regularly checking in with my peers and organising events outside of work I became a familiar face for colleagues to consult with     problems.
 - Knowledge of pensions and investments.
     - Learning about both modern and historic schemes whilst working in a sensitive data environment and conforming to FCA regulations.
-- A natural communicator who encourages friendship and inclusivity within a team.
-    - Through regularly checking in with my peers and organising events outside of work I became a familiar face for colleagues to consult with     problems.

-**August 2018 - August 2019**
+**C Hall Arboriculture (Tree Surgery Labourer) April 2019 - August 2019**
-- In the year between graduating and starting at Profile Pensions I worked in retail and as a tree surgeon.
-    - I learned a lot of teamwork and communication skills doing these jobs, which will be invaluable in my career as a software developer.
+    - Working in a team of two, we had be completely in tune with one another to safely and efficiently dismantle trees.
+These communication skills have been invaluable as a developer.

-    - To see more about these roles and other roles not particularly relevant to coding please visit my Linked In profile.
+**Borough Market (Stall Manager) September 2018 - April 2019**
+    - As stall manager I communicated effectively witch customers and other staff to give great customer service.
+I was responsible for sales, preparing the food and stock management.

 ## Skills